diginov/craft-sentry-logger/README.md

 ## Requirements

-This plugin requires PHP 7.2 or later and Craft CMS 3.5 or later.
+This plugin requires Craft CMS 4.0 or later.

 ## Installation